Adhesive capsulitis; Shoulder pain - frozen

 Your health care provider will ask about your symptoms and examine your shoulder.
 A diagnosis is often made when you are not able to rotate your shoulder.

-Pain is treated with nonsteroidal anti-inflammatory medications (NSAIDs) and steroid injections.
+Pain is treated with NSAIDs and steroid injections.
 Steroid injections and physical therapy can improve your motion.

 Left untreated, the condition often gets better by itself within 2 years with little loss of motion.